 Dr Huw Lewis-Jones

-This past year, Huw has been teaching in lecture halls, at festivals, on ships, by glaciers, and on remote volcanic islands, from the South Pacific to the High Arctic.
+In recent years Huw has been teaching in lecture halls, at festivals, on ships, by glaciers, and on remote volcanic islands, from the South Pacific to the High Arctic.
 He likes to navigate boats into the ice, taking people north to see whales and polar bears in the wild, or south, to penguin rookeries, albatross colonies, and yet more ice.

 Huw also curates photo exhibitions and has appeared in BBC documentaries.
 He has been a Fellow at Harvard University and Curator of both the Scott Polar Research Institute and the National Maritime Museum in London.
 He won the Leif Erikson Award in 2015 for his advocacy of exploration, photography and wilderness heritage.
 Most recently, he was Green Visiting Professor at the University of British Columbia in Vancouver.